 Multiple Subject Teaching Credential Grades K-12 B.A. in Liberal Studies with an Emphasis on Education M.A. in Curriculum and Instruction

 Mrs. Lynette Vella

 Welcome!
-I have taught in Temecula for over 20 years.
-I have two children, a husband, and a very special dog.
-I love teaching Sixth Grade students!
+I have taught in Temecula for over 24 years.
+I have two children, a husband, and a very special dog!

-GOOGLE CLASSROOM: Many of the assignments to be completed are on-line at Google Classroom (your child must use their school email account to access this at home through CLEVER.
+GOOGLE CLASSROOM: Many of the assignments to be completed are on-line at Google Classroom (your child must use their school email account to access these at home through CLEVER).

-QUIZLET: This website allows your child to create flashcards for vocabulary.
+QUIZLET: At this website, have your child create an account using their school email username and password to create flashcards for vocabulary.
 There are many academic games to be played using these vocabulary words.
-Your child will have an account under their school email account.

 McGraw-Hill: This is an on-line learning experience to bolster their reading comprehension abilities and writing skills.
 Your child is able to log in from home using their personalized email from CLEVER.